toa-io/toa/runtime/cli/readme.md

 </dd>
 </dl>

-> Existing secret will be replaced.
+> If a secret already exists, then given `key-values` will be added to it.

 #### Example